jalousie1/xss-scanner/README.md

-# css scanner
+# Xss Scanner

 A tool for detecting Cross-Site Scripting (XSS) vulnerabilities in websites using visual and code analysis.

 ## About

-XSSVision combines multiple analysis techniques to identify XSS vulnerabilities:
+XSS Scanner combines multiple analysis techniques to identify XSS vulnerabilities:

 - Visual analysis of UI elements using OpenCV
 - HTML code analysis for suspicious patterns